-In March 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-09, Compensation - Stock Compensation (Topic 718), Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09").
+In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718), Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09").
+ASU 2016-09 simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, an accounting policy election for forfeitures and classification on the statement of cash flows.
+For public companies, ASU 2016-09 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
 The Company adopted ASU 2016-09 during the first quarter of 2017, at which time it changed its accounting policy to account for forfeitures as they occur.
 There was no material impact of the adoption of this standard on the Company's financial statements.

-During the year ended December 31, 2018, the Company recognized stock-based compensation expenses related to employee stock options in the amount of \$56 (no expenses were recorded in 2017 and 2016).
+During the year ended December 31, 2019 and 2018, the Company recognized stock-based compensation expenses related to employee stock options in the amount of \$141 and \$56, respectively (no expenses were recorded in 2017).

 The Company estimates the fair value of stock options granted under ASC 718 using the Binomial model.
 The Binomial model for option pricing requires a number of assumptions, of which the most significant are the suboptimal exercise factor and expected stock price volatility.
 The suboptimal exercise factor is estimated using historical option exercise information.
 The suboptimal exercise factor is the ratio by which the stock price must increase over the exercise price before employees are expected to exercise their stock options.
 Expected volatility is based upon actual historical stock price movements and was calculated as of the grant dates for different periods, since the Binomial model can be used for different expected volatilities for different periods.
-The risk-free interest rate is based on the yield from U.S. Treasury zero-coupon bonds with an equivalent term to the contractual term of the options.
+The risk-free interest rate is based on the yield from U.S.

+Treasury zero-coupon bonds with an equivalent term to the contractual term of the options.
 The expected term of options granted is derived from the output of the option valuation model and represents the period of time that options granted are expected to be outstanding.
-Estimated forfeitures are based on actual historical pre-vesting forfeitures.
+Estimated forfeitures are based on actual historical pre-vesting forfeitures

-The following assumptions were used in the Binomial option pricing model for the year ended December 31, 2018 (no options were granted in 2017 and 2016):
+The following assumptions were used in the Binomial option pricing model for the year ended December 31, 2019 (no options were granted in 2017):

-2018
+2019 2018

-Dividend yield 0%
+Dividend yield 0% 0%

-Expected volatility 71%
+Expected volatility 76% 71%

-Risk-free interest 2.89%
+Risk-free interest 1.47% 2.89%

-Contractual term 10 years
+Contractual term 10 years 10 years

-Forfeiture rate 0%
+Forfeiture rate 0% 0%

-o.
 Revenue recognition:

 The Company generates its revenues mainly from sales of custom made printed circuit boards ("PCBs").
-The Company also generates revenues from a financed R&D project.
+The Company also generates a limited amount of revenues from a financed R&D project.